DataBooster/DbWebApi/README.md

     ....
 ```
 If there is no input parameter to pass to the server, please put _**null**_ in the second argument.
+If an array of input parameter sets is passed into the second argument, the return data will be an array that contains the corresponding results of every iterative executions.
 By default, the $.postDb sets the withCredentials property of the internal xhrFields object to true so it will pass the user credentials with cross-domain requests.
 As the name implies, $.postDb uses HTTP POST to send a request;
 Alternatively, $.getDb can be used for HTTP GET if need be.
 All input parameters are encapsulated into a special query string, and appended to the url for GET-requests.